drf0rk/AnxLight/Docs/Plan.md

 Proposed File Structure & Changes (Conceptual):
 Base: anxety-solo/sdAIgen repository structure.
-New/Modified Key Files for Integration: notebook/AnxLight_Launcher_v0.0.2.ipynb (New, or modified from original): The Colab notebook that launches the Gradio UI. scripts/main_gradio_app.py (New): Contains the Gradio application logic, adapted from your Notebook4MCP(4).ipynb and orchestrator.py. scripts/data/ (New or consolidated): Directory to hold model/asset data files (_models-data.py, etc.), potentially unified from both projects.
+New/Modified Key Files for Integration: notebook/AnxLight_Launcher_v0.0.5.ipynb (New, or modified from original): The Colab notebook that launches the Gradio UI. scripts/main_gradio_app.py (New): Contains the Gradio application logic, adapted from your Notebook4MCP(4).ipynb and orchestrator.py. scripts/data/ (New or consolidated): Directory to hold model/asset data files (_models-data.py, etc.), potentially unified from both projects. scripts/anxlight_version.py (New): A centralized file to manage version numbers for all key components.

 Proposed Notebook Structure (for improved debugging):
 To enhance stability and make debugging easier, the launcher notebook will be restructured into two distinct cells: